compsult/MenuOptions/docs/source/SelectParams.rst

 ~~~~~~~~
     options: **true or false**

-    ClearBtn instructs MenuOptions to place a clear button to the right
+    ClearBtn instructs MenuOptions to place a clear button on the right
-    of the <input> element.
+    side of the <input> element.
 It will clear that <input> element when clicked
     and cause the drop down list to appear.

 .. _ColumnCount: